CateCoin (CATE) Price Tops $0.0000 on Major Exchanges

 CateCoin Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as CateCoin directly using U.S. dollars.
-Investors seeking to trade CateCoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CateCoin using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as CateCoin directly using U.S. dollars.
+Investors seeking to acquire CateCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy CateCoin using one of the aforementioned exchanges.

 Receive News & Updates for CateCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CateCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.